I still remember the moment I stepped out of the Delhi metro station and into a sea of eclectic chaos that can only be found in New Delhi.

 Don’t Forget Travel Insurance for Delhi

-India is not a place you want to visit without travel insurance.
+India is not a place you want to visit without travel insurance on your packing list.
 Lucky for you, Safetywing is easy to use AND cheap.

 ALWAYS sort out your backpacker insurance before your trip.
 There’s plenty to choose from in that department, but a good place to start is Safety Wing.